zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

 1. How would you recommend Best For You Organics Company implement identity management in their customer-facing application?

     Best For You Organics Company could leverage Azure Active Directory Business to Consumer (B2C) to manage their customer's usernames and passwords.
 They would need to provision an Azure Active Directory B2C instance within their Azure subscription.
-AAD B2C provides a highly available, global, identity management service for customer-facing applications, which can be easily integrated into mobile and web platforms.
+AAD B2C provides a highly available, global identity management service for customer-facing applications, which can be easily integrated into mobile and web platforms.

     For web apps (including .NET, PHP, Java, Ruby, Python, and Node.js) that are hosted on a server or in a container, and accessed through a browser, Azure AD B2C supports OpenID Connect for all user experiences.
 This includes sign-in, sign-up, and profile management.
 In the Azure AD B2C implementation of OpenID Connect, your web app initiates these user experiences by issuing authentication requests to Azure AD.

 *Search integration*

-1. How could Azure Search be integrated into the OSS application?
+1. How could Azure Cognitive Search be integrated into the OSS application?

     The search index would be built on the meal option data stored in Cosmos DB.
-The Best For You Organics team could then create a Node.js API App, secured by Azure AD B2C, which wraps the Azure Search API.
-To perform a search, a browser loads the web page on a device and makes a cross-origin, XmlHttpRequest to the API app.
+The Best For You Organics team could then create a Node.js API App, secured by Azure AD B2C, which wraps the Azure Cognitive Search API.
+To perform a search, a browser loads the web page on a device and makes a cross-origin XmlHttpRequest to the API app.
 Meals and plan options matching the search terms are returned, with HTML and CSS formatting embedded, so the text that matches the search query is highlighted in the displayed results.

 *DevOps workflows*